spacetelescope/stwcs/doc/source/headerlet_def.rst

 The primary header must have 4 required keywords:

 `HDRNAME`  - a unique name for the headerlet

-`DESTIM`   - target image filename (the original archive filename) `STWCSVER` - version of STWCS used to create the headerlet `PYWCSVER` - version of PyWCS used to create the headerlet
+`DESTIM`   - target image filename (the ROOTNAME keyword of the original archive filename)

+`STWCSVER` - version of STWCS used to create the WCS of the original image

+`PYWCSVER` - version of PyWCS used to create the WCS of the original image

 User-Defined Headerlet
 ======================